 - Nonprescription nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.
 If you take NSAIDs regularly, your doctor may recommend that you also take a medicine such as a proton pump inhibitor (PPI) to protect your digestive system.
 But there is also a chance that PPIs can help cause osteoporosis.
 Talk to your doctor about taking NSAIDs and PPIs for long periods of time.

-- A narcotic pain reliever, such as codeine or morphine.
+- An opioid pain reliever, such as codeine or morphine.

 - Calcitonin, such as Calcimar or Miacalcin.

 If spinal compression fractures are causing nerve roots to be compressed, your doctor may talk with you about having surgery to stabilize the crushed spinal bones (vertebrae).

 If you get a hip fracture because of osteoporosis, you may need surgery to repair your hip.
 For more information, see the topic Hip Fracture.